Donald Trump 2020 presidential campaign: October 2018

 During a campaign rally in Houston on October 22, Trump defined himself as a nationalist, acknowledging the controversial use of the word.

 November 2018

 The campaign financed a number of rallies in support of Republican candidates in the Midterm election.
 While the Republicans grew their Senate majority in the elections, they lost a significant amount of their House delegation, including control of the chamber.

 On November 7, Trump confirmed that Mike Pence would be his vice-presidential running mate in 2020.

 December 2018

 The campaign makes the unprecedentedly early move to merge the campaign's field operations with that of the Republican National Committee.
-The campaign tapped White House political director Bill Stepien and Director of Public Liaison Justin Clark as senior political advisors, who would focus on delegate organization and to ensure the 2020 Republican National Convention would run smoothly.
+The campaign tapped White House political director Bill Stepien and Director of Public Liaison Justin Clark as senior political advisors, who would focus on delegate organization and to ensure that the 2020 Republican National Convention would run smoothly.

 2019 campaign developments

 January–March 2019

 In January, in a unanimous vote, the Republican National Committee informally endorsed the president's campaign and coordination between the two entities formally began.

 In February, a state-by-state effort was launched by Trump's campaign team to oppose any presidential challenges from within the Republican Party.
 The campaign has used endorsements, lobbying and state-party rule changes to ensure Trump does not face opposition during the Republican nominating convention, with a senior campaign adviser calling it a "process of ensuring that the national convention is a television commercial for the president for an audience of 300 million and not an internal fight".